Aishahamad01/UCF101/README.md

 ## 🏗️ Model Architecture

-* **Latent Dynamics**: Modeled using a Neural ODE/ ResNet block that evolves a latent state over continuous time.
+* **Latent Dynamics**: Modeled using a Neural ODE/ ResNet block that evolves a latent state over continuous/ discrete time.
 * **Decoder**: A decoder maps evolved latent states to video frames.
-* **Discriminator**: A 3D CNN that distinguishes real from generated video clips (GAN-style training).
+* **Discriminator**: A 3D CNN that distinguishes real from generated video clips.

 ---